canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 {% endraw %}
 ```

+View the [building with Jinja macros guide](/docs/building-vanilla#jinja-macros) for macro installation instructions.

 ### SCSS

 Since Patterns leverage many other parts of Vanilla in their composition and content, we